-Another way to illustrate the Proposed Street Types Map is illustrated in Figure 18, Street Types Map: Streets for People and Places.
-This map shows the Regional Center's streets classified into the same gradient of intensity between car-focused and people/places-focused.
-As shown on the map, most of the roadways in the Regional Center should have a more people- and places-focused approach going forward to support the future land use vision.
+Another way to illustrate the Proposed Street Types Map is illustrated in the Street Types - Streets for People and Places Map.
+This map shows streets classified into the same gradient of intensity between car-focused and people/places-focused.
+As shown on the map, most of the roadways in the regional center should have a more people- and places-focused approach going forward to support the future land use vision.
 Major thoroughfares will still be needed, but some of the smaller roads supporting a more Mixed-Use context should have more modes of travel available to residents and employees.

-Figure 18 - Street Types: Streets for People and Places
+[See Figure 18: Street Types - Streets for People and Places Map]